 Synesthetic style: How music can help you find your best outfits

-I want to listen to music perpetually—while working, socializing, resting.
+I want to listen to music perpetually—while working, socializing, sleeping.
 I’ve lamented that there isn’t an enjoyable way to watch movies and shows while simultaneously playing Spotify.

 But lately I’ve noticed that it’s harder to concentrate on typing faces while listening to music.